 Julie Blair (Kimbell) is an American vacationing at a sea-side village in Mexico.
 She hears stories about a man-eating creature dwelling in the cove.
 She meets Doctor Baldwin (Dick Pinner), a marine biologist, and they fall for one another.

 The mysterious death of a diver interests Julie in investigating, but Baldwin is very dubious.
 She sees a giant amoeba rising from the ocean…

-Monster from the Ocean Floor isn’t just low budget, it’s minuscule budget, yet the use of so much location footage adds a real edge of verisimilitude.
+Monster from the Ocean Floor wasn’t just low budget, it had a minuscule budget, yet the use of so much location footage adds a real edge of verisimilitude.
 At just over an hour it’s watchable and generally entertaining, despite its unforgivable depiction of the Mexican characters as hysterical drunkards.

 ” …Jonathan Haze and Wyott Ordung make Speedy Gonzalez look like a paragon of ethnic sensitivity with their impersonations of Mexican watermen, and that it is impossible to square the appearance of the utterly adorable monster puppet…” 1000 Misspent Hours and Counting